-- 83. Typical attacks and threats that will trigger integrity and security measures include: - flooding network components or terminal equipment with traffic to destabilise them (e.g. Denial of Service attack); - spoofing IP addresses in order to mimic network devices or allow for unauthorised communication; - hacking attacks against network components or terminal equipment; - distribution of malicious software, viruses etc. - 84.
+- spoofing IP addresses in order to mimic network devices or allow for unauthorised communication: - hacking attacks against network components or terminal equipment; - distribution of malicious software, viruses etc. - 84.
 Conducting traffic management measures in order to preserve integrity and security of the network could basically consist of restricting connectivity or blocking of traffic to and from specific end points.
 Typical examples of such traffic management measures include: - blocking of IP addresses, or ranges of them, because they are well-known sources of attacks; - blocking of IP addresses from which an actual attack is originating; - blocking of IP addresses/IAS showing suspicious behaviour (e.g. unauthorised communication with network components, address spoofing); - blocking of IP addresses where there are clear indications that they are part of a bot network; - blocking of specific port numbers which constitute a threat to security and integrity. - 85.
 NRAs should consider that, in order to identify attacks and activate security measures, the use of security monitoring systems by ISPs is often justified.
 Such traffic management systems consist of two separate components: one component that executes the traffic management itself and one component that monitors traffic on an ongoing basis and triggers the traffic management.
 Monitoring of traffic to detect security threats may be implemented in the background on a continuous basis.
 Traffic management measures (such as those listed in paragraph 84) preserving integrity and security are only triggered when concrete security threats are detected.
-Therefore, the precondition "only for as long as necessary" does not preclude implementation of such monitoring of the integrity and security of the network.

-- 86. Besides monitoring of traffic in order to preserve the integrity and security of the network, possible security threats may also be identified on the basis of reports/complaints from end-users or blocking lists from recognised security organisations. - 87.
+Therefore, the precondition "only for as long as necessary" does not preclude implementation of such monitoring of the integrity and security of the network. - 86.
+Besides monitoring of traffic in order to preserve the integrity and security of the network, possible security threats may also be identified on the basis of reports/complaints from end-users or blocking lists from recognised security organisations. - 87.
 This exception could be used as a basis for circumvention of the Regulation because security is a broad concept.
-NRAs should therefore carefully assess whether the requirements of this exception are met and to request that ISPs provide adequate justifications42 when necessary.
-In order to assess security measures NRAs may take into account the ENISA "Guideline on assessing security measures in the context of Article 3(3) of the Open Internet regulation"43.
+NRAs should therefore carefully assess whether the requirements of this exception are met and to request that ISPs provide adequate justifications47 when necessary.
+In order to assess security measures NRAs may take into account the ENISA "Guideline on assessing security measures in the context of Article 3(3) of the Open Internet regulation"48.